-A: Delivery terms change by the day and our stock and backorder situation changes accordingly.
+A: Delivery terms change by the day and the stock and - back-order situation - changes accordingly.

 Our way of crafting a unit is very different so it is not possible to "ramp up" production like others can do.
 The actual delivery situation changes with order influx and production schedules.
-And orders have been strong, so while some models are backordered for many months, other products are available within 3 months (and not "years" like it is claimed by some "experts" on the web...).
+While some models are back-ordered, other products are available reasonably quickly.

 This may sound overstated but it is a fact that only those who have thorough "hands-on" experience of the production methods can understand how time consuming and demanding the crafting of an FM ACOUSTICS unit actually is.

 Thanks for understanding and thanks to those who have a unit on order.
 For your patience you will be rewarded with singular musicality.

 Q: Can I visit FM ACOUSTICS?
 Can products be purchased directly from the factory?

 A: Neither one is possible.
 FM ACOUSTICS is a production company and has no capability of demonstrating, giving specific advice or selling.
 That is the strength of our appointed distributors who have the required knowledge and can optimally advise you.

 Q: Does FM ACOUSTICS have used or ex-demo units available?

 A: No, FM ACOUSTICS does not offer any pre-owned equipment.